We’ve written before about why you should pay for training courses but we haven’t addressed this question: why should you train staff at all?

 One word can sum this up: valued.

 Investing in a staff training program is an immediate benefit to your organisation.
 People will do things correctly the first time and there’s the consequence of reduced waste in your business.
-But more importantly, your staff will know that you’re interested in them, their growth and morale.
+But more importantly, your staff will know that you’re interested in them, their growth, and their morale.

 Skills and knowledge

 Choosing relevant training programs means improving the skills and knowledge of your employees to meet changes in your industry.
-As well as greater staff productivity and efficiency, added improvements may add to the profits of an organisation.
+As well as greater staff productivity and efficiency, focussed training programs will add to the profits of an organisation.

-But it’s not just about how to do their job.
-Training could also include work ethics and human relations.
+Training isn’t just learning about the technical processes of how to do the job.
+Training could also include work ethics, communication, and human relations.
 Why?
 Because it shows that a company is interested in more than just the bottom line.

 Increased confidence